 Now, given that there are so many amazing places to see in Japan, I’d be lying if I said that Koenji is a must visit.
 As with all other articles in the Backyard Tourism series, my goal here is to showcase that just about anywhere in Japan has potential if presented right.
 Still, I do highly encourage those on longer stints in Japan to check out Koenji.
 Even if it’s only for an unpretentious night out on the town at one of Koenji’s many watering holes, the memories that you’ll make with the locals are worth the added effort.

 As alluded to, Koenji is located but a mere stone’s throw away from Shinjuku.
 Thanks to this, access via the mega hub of Shinjuku Station is about as easy as it gets.
 All you’ll need to do is hop on one of the JR Chuo Line trains bound for western Tokyo.
 The total travel time should be no longer than a few minutes.
-That said, be sure to refer to Hyperdia or a similar service to avoid getting on an express train that entirely skips Koenji Station.
+That said, be sure to refer to Jorudan or a similar service to avoid getting on an express train that entirely skips Koenji Station.
 Failing to heed my advice here will only lead to you ending up going far past Koenji so do be careful!

 Once you’re actually in Koenji, you’ll want to mentally prepare to explore on foot (read: don’t go during summer!).
 Thankfully, most of the attractions are located within walking distance to Koenji Station.
-When I visited with Cheesie, the only other person who can stand traveling with me, we were able to hoof it to all the spots we wanted to explore in just half a day.
+When I visited with Cheesie, one of the only other people who can stand traveling with me, we were able to hoof it to all the spots we wanted to explore in just half a day.
 Unlike some other locations, Koenji isn’t a region that you need to allocate copious amounts of time to…